 able to escape the bath by operating the lift in the event of a power

-VAT Exemption on walk
+Relief on walk

-Exemption from VAT is often available when
+Relief from VAT is often available when

 purchasing a product of this nature.
 If you believe you qualify or would